Equipment Maintenance: Types, Costs & Real-World Examples

 • Preservation of assets or equipment: Routine maintenance ensures longevity for the equipment you use most.

-• Expenses saved on labor and overtime: Fewer equipment breakdowns or failures will help you save on employee overtime payments as well as costly repair fees that could have been avoided with routine maintenance.
+• Expenses saved on labor and overtime: Fewer equipment breakdowns or failures help save on employee overtime payments as well as costly repair fees as a result of emergency maintenance.

 • Time saved on production and scheduling: If your equipment is functioning as it should, you can save the time you would have spent scheduling repairs and allowing for (unplanned) downtime.